Prozac Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Headache, loss of energy, flu-like symptoms, nausea, diarrhea, weight-loss, abnormal bleeding, increased sweating or decreased libido.
+- A headache, a loss of energy, flu-like symptoms, nausea, diarrhea, weight-loss, abnormal bleeding, increased sweating or decreased libido.
 Anxiety, low sodium levels, allergic reactions (including rash) can also occur.
 May also affect heart rhythm and trigger angle-closure glaucoma.

 - As with other antidepressants, Prozac may increase the risk of suicidal thoughts or behavior, especially in children and young adults.

-- May impair judgement and affect ability to drive or operate machinery.
+- May impair judgment and affect a person's ability to drive or operate machinery.

 - Interaction or over-dosage may cause serotonin syndrome (symptoms include mental status changes [such as agitation, hallucinations, coma, delirium], fast heart rate, dizziness, flushing, muscle tremor or rigidity and stomach symptoms [such as nausea, vomiting, diarrhea]).
 Another serious syndrome, called Neuroleptic Malignant Syndrome, has also been reported; symptoms include high body temperature, muscle rigidity, and mental disturbances.
 Discontinue Prozac immediately and seek urgent medical advice if this syndrome occurs.